 When you do exercise your SARs, the difference between the market price at exercise and the exercise price, multiplied by the number of SARs exercised, gets taxed as earned income and is subject to payroll tax.
 The tax due will likely be paid from the cash generated during the exercise via a tax withholding.

 Following our general example above, the amount of taxable income (which will appear on your W-2) is $40,000.
 If we assume a federal tax of 24% and a payroll tax of 7.65%, your tax liability would be $12,660.

 Due to what you owe in taxes on the SARs, your net profit from exercising your rights would be $27,340.

 Again, stock appreciation rights differ from non-qualified stock options in that SARs are often paid in cash.
 There are some exceptions, and plans that issue stock does exist — but for the most part, exercising SARs will leave you with cash.

 Exercising and receiving cash is important because it creates a different impact on your investment allocation and concentration risk than if you exercised non-qualified stock options and received the stock.
 In fact, you could consider SARs that settle in cash as a kind of forced decision to diversify assets.
 To buy additional shares of stock would take an intentional effort on your part.
 You would need to take the cash you received and buy shares of stock.

-There is no guarantee that SARs that settle is cash or stock options that settle in stock are the better answer, however, so you should still work with an expert to ensure you allocate your cash wisely after receiving it.
+There is no guarantee that SARs that settle is cash or stock options that settle in stock are the better answer, however, so you should still work with someone to ensure you allocate your cash wisely after receiving it.

 Planning for Stock Appreciation Rights